-Lastly, employees who embody a balance of work experience and education can achieve greater financial success than than their peers.
-A Lendedu survey shows that employees with a college degree make around $48,400 a year.
+Lastly, employees who embody a balance of work experience and education can achieve greater financial success than their peers.
+A LendEDU survey shows that employees with a college degree make around $48,400 a year.
 And another survey shows that those without one make about $30,500 a year.

 Knowing this, employees greatly value when their employer is willing to pay for furthering their education.
 Many times, employees are promoted within their company soon after degree completion as well.
 Moreover, tuition reimbursement is one of the types of employee benefits that has a lasting effect on the employee and the company - producing educated employees that have the knowledge and experience necessary to handle their daily tasks effectively.

 You can offer a professional development or education stipend to reimburse your employees for their education-related expenses.